OhadR/spring-oAuth2-SAML-integration/README.md

 The solution is to create an application ("the bridge") that will be a bridge between oAuth and SAML.
 When a non-authorized client tries to access the protected resource, it is redirected to the authorization server (this is how oAuth works).
 But here is the trick: from the client’s point of view– and from the application itself – this bridge functions as a valid "oAuth authorization server".
 Therefore, there is no need to change anything, not in the client code and not in the application code.
 On the other hand, instead of opening a popup dialog with username and password, this server functions as an SP and redirects the user to authenticate in front of a pre-configured IdP.

+# How to build? #

+	mvn clean install.

+# How to run? #

+The easiest way is to use tomcat-maven-plugin, by

+	...\>mvn tomcat7:run

+# Questions?

+Feel free to open issues here if you have any unclear matter or any other question.